-OUR INDIEGOGO CAMPAIGN HAS CONCLUDED!
-Friends, we have concluded our Indiegogo campaign!
+SUCCESS FROM OUR CONCLUDED!
+INDIEGOGO CAMPAIGN: Friends, at the end of summer concluded our Indiegogo campaign!
 We raised $27,000 on Indiegogo and another $17,000 offline!
-Look for a full report next week after we finish mailing out all these perks!
+See below for our heartfelt thanks to our major contributors.
 If you'd still like to make a contribution consider joining or upgrading your membership!
 We also always take analog donations made out to "Englewood Depot, Inc" at PO Box 798, Englewood CO, 80151!
 Thanks!

 THANK YOU SO MUCH TO ALL OF OUR DONORS!